As part of BIGGA's commitment to its members, it works closely with many of the professional associations and governing bodies in the golf industry.

-The GCMA currently supports more than 1,800 members through a network incorporating a national head office in Bristol and 16 Regions spread throughout the UK.
+The GCMA currently supports more than 1,800 members through a network incorporating a national head office in Bristol and 16 regions spread throughout the UK.

-Through our renowned education programme, networking opportunities and a programme of professional support the GCMA helps the development of golf clubs and helps golf club managers and secretaries to fulfil their potential.
+Through our renowned education programme, networking opportunities and a programme of professional support, the GCMA helps the development of golf clubs and helps golf club managers and secretaries to fulfil their potential.

-The GCMA is run by a team of staff based in Bristol & Clifton GC, alongside the President and Captain, a skill based Board of Directors who work closely with, and are supported by, 16 secretaries from each region of the UK.
+The GCMA is run by a team of staff based at Bristol & Clifton GC, alongside the President and Captain, a skill based Board of Directors who work closely with, and are supported by, 16 secretaries from each region of the UK.

 Diploma in Golf Club Management